Baker-IGM/IGME-110/schedule.md

     -   [Anatomy of an Ignite Talk](http://www.eevblog.com/2013/08/08/anatomy-of-an-ignite-talk/)
     -   [How to sound smart in your TEDx Talk](https://youtu.be/8S0FDjFBj8o)

--   **Upperclassmen Panel**
-    -   Several upperclassmen will be running the class today
-    -   They will each give a short talk
-    -   Throughout you are free to ask any questions you might have (I highly recommend you do)

-### Thursday (4/23)

--   **Work Day**
-    -   Today is a workday to work on your final presentation.

 {% include top.html id="final" content=page.final %}

 ### [Final Presentation](projects/Presentation)

 ![Presentation](http://carbonpig.com/wp-content/uploads/2018/08/Top-tips-for-effective-presentations-e1535692186850.jpeg)

--   When
-    -   5/5
-    -   10:45 AM - 1:15 PM
--   Where
-    -   Orange Hall(ORN)
-    -   1380
-    -   Where we have class